| Taxon Attribute Profiles

 Murray Darling Basin (Andersen & Weir, 2004).
 For this reason, it

+might be locally rare, and more susceptible to environmental changes.
 In other parts of the world Aquarius species have been shown

 to be susceptible to environmental change.
 In Europe, A. najas